Democrats Demolish The 'Orange Curtain' In Orange County

 The demographics in Orange County had been shifting for some time, growing less uniformly conservative and more diverse, in part because of rising Asian and Latino populations.
 Then in 2016, Orange County broke for Hillary Clinton over Donald Trump in the presidential race — the first time the county's voters had backed a Democrat for president since the Great Depression.
 But still, the largely Republican congressional delegation held on.

 Seeing the demographic and political writing on the wall, Republican Reps.
 Darrell Issa and Ed Royce retired.
 They will be replaced by Democrats Mike Levin and Gil Cisneros.
-Rep. Dana Rohrabacher hung on to fight, but his cozy attitudes toward Russia made him an easy target for Democrats and he was defeated by Rouda.
+Rep. Dana Rohrabacher hung on to fight, but his cozy attitudes toward Russia made him an easy target for Democrats and he was defeated by Harley Rouda.
 And in a surprise to many Republicans Rep. Mimi Walters lost to law professor Katie Porter.

 It was a wipeout.
 But how did it happen?